 Jenni Earle’s Hell Yeah Bandana is a beautiful handmade accessory that can be used in countless ways to elevate and compliment an outfit.
 It’s made with 100% USA-grown cotton, cut and sewn in South Carolina, and hand-dyed in North Carolina, where screen printing is used to create their hand-drawn, unique, and eye-catching designs.
 Jenni Earle is a woman-owned business that pays living wages to all its employees and makers.

-This recycled copper cocktail set includes all of the essential accessories for concocting vegan cocktails in a home bar.
+This recycled copper Moscow mule set includes all of the essential accessories for concocting vegan cocktails in a home bar.
 It’s a gift sure to be loved by expert mixologists and newbie home bartenders alike!

 Sertodo Copper is an international cooperative of master artisans based in Austin, Texas and Michoacan, Mexico, crafting quality goods from 100% recycled copper using heritage techniques.